architech-boards/embedded-vision-st/source/qs.rst

 Quick Start Guide
 =================

 This guide will show you how to run the demo.
-This demo permits you to try immediately the **TD7740** camera.
+This demo allows you to immediately try the **TD7740** camera.
 This guide is written using **Windows** Operating System.

 Hardware necessary